FLSA Overtime Minimum Salary Increase

 - Such employees must have advanced knowledge in a field of science or learning,

 - Such employees must have acquired this advanced knowledge by a prolonged course of specialized intellectual instruction,

 - A properly classified Professional employee may include a doctor, attorney, architect, writer, actor, artist, pharmacist, and an accountant.

 - An HCE may be properly classified as a Professional employee if they regularly perform at least one of these duties.

-If you have questions about changes to the FLSA overtime salary, exemptions, or need a consultation about your rights to overtime pay, Skilling O’Leary is here to help.
+If you have questions about changes to the FLSA Overtime salary, exemptions, or need a consultation about your rights to FLSA Overtime pay, Skilling O’Leary is here to help.